mdn/content/files/en-us/web/api/inkpresenter/index.md

 ## Instance properties

 - {{domxref("InkPresenter.expectedImprovement", "expectedImprovement")}} {{Experimental_Inline}} {{ReadOnlyInline}}
-  - : Returns a value, in milliseconds, indicating the perceived latency improvements that can be expected using this presenter.
+  - : Returns a value, in milliseconds, indicating the latency improvement that can be expected using this presenter.
 - {{domxref("InkPresenter.presentationArea", "presentationArea")}} {{Experimental_Inline}} {{ReadOnlyInline}}
   - : Returns the {{domxref("Element")}} inside which rendering of ink strokes is confined.